Open to the Public:

 Those assembled then paraded to St. James’ Church for Divine Service

-the Venerable Jane Sinclair, Archdeacon of Stow and Lindsey.
-Public support was magnificent.
+Canon Stephen Holdaway.
+Public support was magnificent and it went a long way to making the event more memorable.
 Louth Town Council would like to thank the British Legion Louth Branch, the Team

 Parish of Louth, the drummers, the bugler, all those

 parading uniformed services and all the youngsters who were in attendance as